Small Rugs for UK Flats That Make Compact Spaces Feel Intentional

 Small flats rarely feel awkward because they are simply too small.
 More often, they feel unresolved because nothing clearly separates one function from another, so the sofa edge drifts into the walkway, the bedside area feels accidental, and even a tidy room can look slightly unsettled.
 A small rug fixes this faster than people expect because its real job is not coverage, but zoning.
 It gives one corner a purpose and helps the eye understand the room in seconds.
 If you are choosing from scratch, start with the Small Rugs Collection and decide by use first, then shape, then colour.

-Why compact spaces respond better to precise placement
+Why tighter layouts respond better to precise placement

 In practical terms, think in clearance first.
 If a route is genuinely narrow, runner widths around 40–50 cm usually keep circulation comfortable, while 60 cm starts to feel visually heavy unless the surrounding floor is open.
 For anchor moments beside a bed or sofa end, small-to-mid accents like 50 × 80 cm or 60 × 120 cm often create a clear landing zone without pretending to be a full living room rug.
 The mistake is not choosing "small"; the mistake is choosing a size that fights the movement path.